 Meanwhile far from Daos, the world of Tython became the centre of those that sought to understand and wield the energy they had dubbed the Power.
 Unlike those that resided in the higher planes, not all mortals had the ability to wield the Power freely, and those that could do so found that they could not all use it in the same way.
 Such discoveries led to new theories and methods of using the power.
 Some teachers only took in students capable of learning selected techniques.
 The most common use of the Power to enhance the body of the individual was considered less important than the ability to enhance mental abilities or project energy.
 On Tython the strengths and weakness of the many ways to use the Power were categorised and a balance achieved.

 For centuries the planet endured peacefully, its population embracing both the light and the darkness of their world and forged it into a society at peace with themselves.
 It was unfortunate that while they were capable of accepting the Power as a whole, those who visited them insisted on categorising their activities, labelling them as either good or evil.
-By this time the forces of Heaven and Hell had turned their attention to the Realm of Mortals and between their whisperings had polarised the previously innocent people.
+By this time the forces of Heaven and Hell had turned their attention to the Realm of Mortals and their whisperings in the minds of those open to such suggestions had polarised the previously innocent people.

 The teachings of the Power however were passed on.
 Whether it had been a demon that had suggested the formal division, or an angel, or a combination of both forces, the result was that Ge’Ki techniques though fierce were considered to be morally correct while those of the Rin’Ki philosophy were frowned upon and stained the soul.
 Tython students had always been taught to understand the importance of both teachings while following a strict code of behaviour that favoured the Ge’Ki school of thought.
 When the teachings were taken off-world, they lacked the skills to impart the knowledge.
 Students were abusing the Power and even those who were strictly committed to Ge’Ki, ended up committing terrible acts.